 In a recent high-profile example, Vice President Kamala Harris and other high-profile female politicians have been the target of online abuse by users adopting coded language that goes unnoticed by platforms, such as hashtags like #KneePadsKamala and #HeelsUpHarris.5

 According to one study, “This abuse and harassment coalesce into an often-unrecognized form of gender inequality that constrains women’s use of digital public spaces, much as the pervasive threat of sexual intimidation and violence constrain women’s freedom and comfort in physical public spaces.”6

 Improved content moderation can have long-lasting, impactful consequences on the betterment of society.

 False positives are a common occurrence because profanity filters don't examine context.
 This in turn can damage the user experience by punishing users unfairly.
 For example, children playing a video game who mention "sunglasses" may be flagged by a filter because it contains the word "asses."

 They require too many resources

-Internet language evolves rapidly, so for a profanity filter to be effective, human moderators must manually update keyword lists and review incident reports.
-For large platforms, this task may involve thousands of incident reports submitted in a single day.
-Because moderation teams are constantly barraged with online toxicity, platforms must spend additional resources to support the mental health of employees.
+Internet language evolves rapidly, so human moderators must manually update keyword lists and review incident reports for a profanity filter to be effective.
+This task may involve thousands of incident reports submitted in a single day for large platforms.
+Because moderation teams are constantly barraged with online toxicity, platforms must spend additional resources to support employees' mental health.